omjee/PMU-Permanent-Memory-Unit/README.md

 By doing so, 10MBps 3G speed will beat 100MBps LTE, and 16GB phone will beat 128GB.

 # ARCHITECTURE/DESIGN: --Talk to me

+### What I need from other Developers
+#### Code Any Language---
+  1. Bitmap image util that converts color pixel byte array address to bitmap image--highest bit possibble but minimum 16 bit RGB.
+  2. String Utils that converts Unicode Charactor Byte Array address to String Char.
+  3. Sound Utils that takes address of wave nodes/sound (Frequency) with variable ammplitude...gates and filter will be later
+  4. Touch/Smell/Taste later.

 # Conclusion

 1000% in total saving for Networking, storage and energy, PMU can put down part cast by 1000%.

 # ACKNOWLEDGMENTS
 Thank You for reading, please give your acknowledgement even if you think it’s silly.